EriKWDev/nanim/README.md

 Remember that the rendering to video requires [FFMpeg](https://www.ffmpeg.org/) to be installed and available in your `PATH`.

 ### Legal
- - The majority[1] of the source for this project is release under the MIT license.
+ - The majority[1] of the source for this project is released under the MIT license.
 See the `LICENSE` file for details on what this means for distribution.
+All source currently in this repository is free.
  - The Montserrat font families used in the examples in the `examples/fonts` directory are used under the OFL and are subject to copyright by The Montserrat Project Authors (https://github.com/JulietaUla/Montserrat).
 See `examples/fonts/OFL.txt`
  - This project has no association with 3b1b nor ManimCommunity's `manim`, but is indeed inspired by it.